laverdet/isolated-vm/README.md

 Will access a reference as if using `reference[property]` and transfer the value out.

+If the object is a proxy, or if the property is a getter, this method will throw.

 ##### `reference.set(property, value, options)` *[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)*
 ##### `reference.setIgnored(property, value, options)`
 ##### `reference.setSync(property, value, options)`